Updated July 6, 2023

-- Angular 2 has extensive documentation and community support which provides a solution to almost every issue faced.
+- It has extensive documentation and community support which provides a solution to almost every issue faced.

-Angular 2 is one the most sought after web development framework and the one you need to build your next web application.
+It is one of the most sought-after web development frameworks and the one you need to build your next web application.

 This is a guide to What is Angular 2?.
-Here we discuss the introduction, the Modules in Angular 2, Angular 2 features along with The lifecycle of Angular 2.
-You can also go through our other suggested articles to learn more–
+Here we discuss the introduction, the Modules, features, along with the lifecycle of Angular 2.
+You can also go through our other suggested articles to learn more –